-• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-How does the designated index differ from a relevant broad market index?
+• How does the designated index differ from a relevant broad market index?

-are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU whether the financial product attains the environmental or social characteristics that they promote.
+are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.